5 Things to Know About The Boring Company's Global Ops Hub

 4. Dubai Is Next — and It Marks TBC's First International Project

 The announcement specifically calls out Dubai as a coming addition to the control center's monitoring scope.
 This would be The Boring Company's first operational project outside the United States, a significant milestone for the company's international ambitions.
-No tunnel details have been officially confirmed yet, but the fact that Bastrop is already being staffed to support Dubai operations suggests the project timeline is firm enough to hire against now.
+Dubai Loop details are already public: a 17-kilometer tunnel with 11 stations, designed to move over 100,000 passengers per hour, under an MoU with Dubai's RTA.
+And the fact that Bastrop is already being staffed to support Dubai operations suggests the project timeline is firm enough to hire against now.

 5. The Hiring Push Covers a Wide Range of Technical Roles